American cuisine: Pre-World War I

-Pie could be served up to three times a day and many varieties were prepared depending on the season.
+Pie could be served up to three times a day, and a wide variety was prepared depending on the season.
 During the spring months, pies would be made of rhubarb and strawberry; in summer peach, cherry, blackberry, blueberry, elderberry and grape; and in fall apple.

-The staples of the urban diet were bread, dairy and canned goods.
+The staples of the urban diet were bread, dairy, and canned goods.
 Dinner might be tomato bisque from a can topped with cream or a salad made of canned string beans and mayonnaise.
 Many preferred to purchase food at delicatessens, rather than attempt to prepare meals in the cramped kitchenettes.

 German delicatessens in cities like New York and Milwaukee sold imported cold cuts, potato salads, schmierkase, wienerwurst, North Sea herring, assorted pickles (pickled cucumber) and other prepared foods.
 Jewish immigrants from Germany soon followed suit, replacing pork dishes with corned beef (salt-cured beef) and pastrami.
-Ice cream soda was served at soda fountains, along with various other early "soda water" recipes like the Garden Sass Sundae (rhubarb) or the Oh-Oh-Cindy Sundae (strawberry ice cream topped with chocolate syrup, chopped nuts, whipped cream and candied cherries).
+Ice cream soda was served at soda fountains, along with various other early "soda water" recipes like the Garden Sass Sundae (rhubarb) or the Oh-Oh-Cindy Sundae (strawberry ice cream topped with chocolate syrup, chopped nuts, whipped cream, and candied cherries).

-During that same time frame, grain-feeding of cattle during low pasture months made milk increasingly available year-round.
+During that same time frame, grain-feeding of cattle in the low-pasture months made milk increasingly available year-round.
 The invention of milking machines lowered production costs.
 Pasteurization, homogenization, evaporation, condensation, and refrigeration along with glass milk bottles, wax-paper cartons, and then plastic bottles made milk increasingly available and safe for urban consumers.
 Milk became a staple food item and an increasingly important ingredient in American cuisine.
 Examples include the root beer float and the milkshake.

 Pork was a staple of the rural diet through the Southern and Midwestern United States.
-Lard was used for baking, frying and even as a seasoning.
+Lard was used for baking, frying, and even as a seasoning.